southbridgeio/redmine_2fa/README.md

 - HTTPS host - Telegram Bot Webhook needs to POST on HTTPS hosts.
 - Ruby 2.3+

+### Upgrade from 1.3.4 to 1.4.0+

+From 1.4.0 redmine_2fa (as well as other Southbridge telegram plugins) is using bot from redmine_telegram_common.
+In order to perform migration to single bot you should run `bundle exec rake telegram_common:migrate_to_single_bot`.
+Bot token will be taken from one of installed Southbridge plugins in the following priority:

+* redmine_chat_telegram
+* redmine_intouch
+* redmine_2fa

+Also you should re-initialize bot on redmine_telegram_common settings page.

 ### Upgrade form 1.1.3 to 1.2.0+

 Since version 1.2.0 this plugin uses [redmine_telegram_common](https://github.com/centosadmin/redmine_telegram_common) plugin.